bradleypeterson/A.C.E.S./README.md

 ## Github Actions

-This repo contains a basic example of how to do a simple github action that when run prints out hello world on the githubs linux server.
-The main files that should be looked at are the github action's main.cpp, CMakelits.txt, and finally the ccpp.ymal file found in github action's github workflows file.
+This repo contains a basic example of how to do a simple github action that when ran prints out hello world on github's linux server.
+The main files that should be looked at, are the github action's main.cpp, CMakelits.txt, and finally the ccpp.ymal file found in github actions' github workflows file.

 ## A.C.E.S.
 Anti-Cheat
 Directory: [A.C.E.S.
 2.0/Anti-Cheat](https://github.com/tjh1541/A.C.E.S./tree/master/A.C.E.S.%202.0/ACES%20Anti-Cheat)